jchultarsky101/uamcli/README.md

 uamcli help config
 ````
 ````
-working with configuration
+Working with configuration

 Usage: uamcli config <COMMAND>

 Commands:
+  client  Client configuration
-  get     displays configuration
+  path    configuration path
-  set     sets configuration property export  export the current configuration in a file delete  deletes the configuration file help    Print this message or the help of the given subcommand(s)
+  export  Exports the current configuration in a file delete  Deletes the configuration file help    Print this message or the help of the given subcommand(s)

 Options: